fdelsert/web-resources/README.md

 # Articles and videos to share

+## 19-12-2024

+- https://softwaremill.com/what-scala-has-to-offer-for-java-devs/ What Scala has to offer for Java devs

 ## 05-11-2024

 - https://runebook.dev/en/articles/spring_boot/application-properties/application-properties.integration.spring.kafka.streams.cleanup.on-startup Managing State Stores in Spring Kafka Streams: Alternatives to Cleanup on Startup